baked-dev/async-class/README.md

   /**
    * the init method replaces the constructor and should be async.
    * without a custom constructor the parameters of the constructor
-   * will match this init method
+   * will match this init method.
+   * has to be a member method as it needs to be available before super()
+   * is called
   */
   protected async init(test: string) {
     console.log(test);